-I hadn't talked to Gregory, leader of The Army of the Young (prominent on the U.S. West Coast and spreading) since the pandemic started over a year ago, so I thought I'd contact him and catch up.
+I hadn't talked to Gregory, leader of The Army of the Young (prominent on the U.S. West Coast and spreading) since the pandemic started, so I thought I'd contact him and catch up.
 Gregory is a political operative and messianic twenty-something.
 I figured he'd have a lot to say about post-Trump reality.
 It turned out he didn't.

 Gregory sighed quietly, it seemed to me, when I asked him his thoughts on "post-Trump reality."
 He took some time to answer.